nielsproest/GKE-DM885-Project/USER_STORIES.md

 They then go through the user list and click the "delete user" button.
 This delete all their uploaded files and all their solutions as well as their credentials.

-Finally, the admin finds the user he want to give increased permissions and clicks the "set permissions" button.
+Finally, the admin finds the user he wants to give increased resources and clicks the "set permissions" button.
 In the pop up, the admin chooses the new maximum values of the user and submits them.

 The admin then logs out via the burger menu.